How to Introduce Variety Without Overwhelming Your Pet

 Common Health Issues in Savannah Cats: Prevention and Treatment

 Savannah Cats could be a great match for passionate cat lovers looking for a new companion who will love them fiercely and challenge them.
+People often give them human-like names, such as Anya Assante.
 These gorgeous felines are a hybrid breed that you get when you cross a domestic cat with wild cat species, predominantly Cervals.

 They’re slender, long-legged, with different patterns and coloration, depending on their heritage.
 In short, they’re striking, highly, intelligent, and energetic, which makes them a wonderful pet for experienced cat owners.
 They need a lot of exercise, mental stimulation, and plenty of open space to thrive.
 Before you decide to adopt a Savannah, let’s talk about their common health issues and what you can do to prevent and treat them.